oauthstuff/draft-oauth-par/main.md

 ```

-## Error responses for Request Object
-This section gives the error responses that go beyond the basic (#error_response).

-### Authentication Required
-If the signature validation fails, the authorization server returns a `401 Unauthorized` HTTP error response.
-The same applies if the `client_id` or, if applicable, the `iss` claim in the request object do not match the authenticated `client_id`.

 # Authorization Request

 The client uses the `request_uri` value returned by the authorization server to build an authorization request as defined in [@!I-D.ietf-oauth-jwsreq].
 This is shown in the following example.